bharat-patodi/flexbox-altcampus/Ex1-explanation-EHaaaw/block-04-BHaabl/index.md

 ##### D. Flex Basis

-We got a bit introduction of `flex-basis` property in the last section.
+We got a small introduction of the `flex-basis` property in the last section.
 The `flex-basis` property is somewhat similar to the width property, as it accepts the values(in px, %, em, rem, etc.) similar to the width property.
 The `flex-basis` property is applied to set a base width or size of the flex-item from where the item will grow or shrink if necessary.

-By default, the value for flex-basis property is auto, which means the base size of the item will be computed based on the content inside it plus whatever the padding we will apply to the item.
+The default value for the flex-basis property is auto, which means the base size of the item will be computed based on the content inside it plus whatever the padding that has been applied to the item.

 ```
   <div class="container">